volojs/volo/README.md

 and [backbone](https://github.com/amdjs/backbone), so we can help give the documentcloud group real data on how many people find would find it useful.

-Set up an HTML5 Boilerplate project that does not use AMD/RequireJS, but does use Backbone and underscore (the Boilerplate already has jQuery):
+To set up an HTML5 Boilerplate project that does not use AMD/RequireJS, but does use Backbone and underscore (the Boilerplate already has jQuery):

     > volo.js create html5fast h5bp/html5-boilerplate